garrandall/popular-music-data/tracks/leave-you-alone-young-jeezy-ne-yo.md

 While I'm out here focus getting this bread right
 But if the head right, Jeezy there e'ry night
 Wake up in the morning and you're still here
-Wake up in the morning and i ain't gone
+Wake up in the morning and I ain't gone
 All I ask, let me just do me
 And maybe just me and you can get along
 Had them other bitches mad when they seen us